Subscribe to Our Newsletter for a Chance to Win a Natural Wellness Backpack!

-“First, we have an orientation towards the whole person.
-When we think of mental health, we also think of the other things that could impact mental health, like biological and psychosocial systems.
-We also think about other health conditions that may impact mental health, such as gastrointestinal and hormone issues,” Tan explains.
-“It gives us a 3D view of our patients.
+“First, we have an orientation toward the whole person,” says Alex Tan, ND, PMHMP, former president of the Psychiatric Association of Naturopathic Physicians (PsychANP).
+“When we think of mental health, we also think of other things that could [affect] mental health, like biological and psychosocial systems.
+We think about health conditions that may [affect] mental health, such as gastrointestinal and hormone issues.
+It gives us a [three-dimensional] view of our patients.
 And they like that because we’re whole people.
 We’re not just our brains or psyche.”

 Getting to the root cause of illness